nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Image transfer over SMP
 ~~~~~~~~~~~~~~~~~~~~~~~

-If the MCUboot bootloader is selected, the update image can also be transferred in the background through the :ref:`nrf_desktop_ble_smp`.
+If the MCUboot bootloader is selected, the update image can also be transferred in the background either through the :ref:`nrf_desktop_ble_smp` or :ref:`nrf_desktop_dfu_mcumgr`.
 The `nRF Connect for Mobile`_ application uses binary files for the image transfer over the Simple Management Protocol (SMP).
 The :guilabel:`DFU` button appears in the tab of the connected Bluetooth device that supports the image transfer over the SMP.
 After pressing the button, you can select the :file:`*.bin` file used for the firmware update.

-After building your application for configuration with the :ref:`nrf_desktop_ble_smp` enabled, the following firmware update files are generated in the build directory:
+After building your application for configuration with either the :ref:`nrf_desktop_ble_smp` or :ref:`nrf_desktop_dfu_mcumgr` enabled, the following firmware update files are generated in the build directory:

  * :file:`zephyr/app_update.bin` - The application image that is bootable from the primary slot.
  * :file:`zephyr/mcuboot_secondary_app_update.bin` - The application image that is bootable from the secondary slot.